-4 A Draft Final Audit Report was issued to TCFS in December 2015, prior to the Audit staff being made aware that some Candidate loans originated with commercial lenders.
+4 A Draft Final Audit Report was issued to TCFS in December 2015, prior to the Audit Staff being made aware of commercial loans to TCFS originated by the Candidate.

 5 These schedules are defined under the Legal Standards section of this report beginning on page 5.